-ASSIGNING SYSTEMS TRACTS TO NON-MARINE FACIES ASSOCIATED WITH THE CONIACIAN TO SANTONIAN, PLEASANT CREEK I AND II SEQUENCES - UPPER CRETACEOUS, NORTH CAROLINA COASTAL PLAIN, USA
+ASSIGNING SYSTEMS TRACTS TO NON-MARINE FACIES ASSOCIATED WITH THE CONIACIAN TO SANTONIAN, PLEASANT CREEK I AND II SEQUENCES - UPPER CRETACEOUS, NORTH CAROLINA COASTAL PLAIN, USA (Invited Presentation)

 As a first iteration, strata were divided into marine and non-marine facies.
 Calcareous nannofossil zones, Sr-isotope ages, gamma logs, sedimentologic criteria, and published data helped establish sequence boundaries and a nomenclature for shelf successions.
 These were correlated with global sea level curves.
 Within each sequence, systems tracts and maximum flooding surfaces were demarcated.
 Pleasant Creek I (PCI) and Pleasant Creek II (PCII) sequences were defined in downdip cores (KB, Dixon, Etown).
 PCI is Coniacian to Santonian in age and includes calcareous nannofossil zones CC14, CC15 and CC16.
 Overlying PCII is Santonian, and includes CC16 and CC17.